hannojg/expo/docs/pages/development-app/getting-started.md

 </Tabs>

-## Developing your application
+## Developing your app

 As you can see, creating a new native build from scratch takes long enough that you'll be tempted to switch tasks and lose your focus.

-But now that you have a development app for your project installed on your device, you won't have to wait for the native build process again until you change the underlying native code that powers your application!
+But now that you have a development app for your project installed on your device, you won't have to wait for the native build process again until you change the underlying native code that powers your app!

 Instead, all you need to do to start developing is to run: